NormalReedus/cache-me-ousside/README.md

 ```sh
 go install github.com/magnus-bb/cache-me-ousside@latest
 ```

+#### GitHub
+You can also download your platform specific executable from the [GitHub releases page](https://github.com/magnus-bb/cache-me-ousside/releases "GitHub releases page").

 ### Uninstalling
 Uninstalling `cache-me-ousside` is as simple, as removing the `cache-me-ousside` binary file, from your computer.
 How this is done depends on your method of installation.